-Knowledge graph centered on SNOTEL and cooperative observer networks with 75 nodes and 257 connections.
-Top connected: The East River, Colorado, Watershed: A mountainous, climate change, snowpack persistence, groundwater storage dynamics, leaf water content.
+Knowledge graph centered on SNOTEL and cooperative observer networks with 58 nodes and 190 connections.
+Top connected: Rocky Mountain Biological Laboratory, Gothic, Beetles, Crested Butte, Colorado East River Valley.

 Comprehensive deployment of precipitation, atmospheric, and surface energy budget sensors across elevation and topographic gradients in complex terrain.
 Network includes core sites with full instrument suites and secondary sites with targeted measurements to characterize spatial variability.